dotnet/docs-maui/docs/upgrading/forms-configuremaui.md

 ---
 title: "Upgrading Xamarin.Forms - Configure .NET MAUI"
-description: ""
-ms.date: 11/04/2022
+description: "Updating your application files and creating MauiProgram." ms.date: 1/20/2023
 ---

 # Configure .NET MAUI

-When upgrading from Xamarin.Forms to .NET MAUI you will need to update each platform project's application file, and then configure the bootstrapping of the .NET MAUI applications.
+When manually upgrading from Xamarin.Forms to .NET MAUI you will update each platform project's application file, and then configure the bootstrapping of the .NET MAUI applications.

 ## Android project configuration